cosmos/cosmos-sdk/x/gov/README.md

 If configured, these params will take precedence over the global params for a specific proposal.

 :::warning
-Currently, messaged based parameters limits the number of messages that can be included in a proposal to 1 if a messaged based parameter is configured.
+Currently, messaged based parameters limit the number of messages that can be included in a proposal to 1 if a messaged based parameter is configured.
 :::

 ## Client